 Because of all the changes in the global business environment, many type A vendors — the reliable, slow-moving, giant Diplodocuses — now wish to become type B-organizations: fast-moving, agile T-Rexes.

 The question, therefore, becomes: what does it take to be a “T-Rex company”?

-The answer is that becoming a completely different “beast” requires the adoption of a totally different mindset.
-It means adopting the attitude and outlook that lie behind what is often referred to as the “corporate culture,” which isn’t actually a monolithic culture but one that varies according to an organizational type.
+The answer is that becoming a completely different “beast” requires adopting a totally different mindset.
+It means adopting the attitude and outlook behind what is often referred to as the “corporate culture,” which isn’t a monolithic culture but one that varies according to an organizational type.
 For organizations that create innovative products, the product development processes must be the key to the riddle.

 In the “real world,” certain fundamental organizational forms correlate nicely with our ad hoc typology of “type A” and “type B” vendors.
 A good classification is provided by the PMBoK standard from the Project Management Institute (PMI), which distinguishes the following two basic and generic types of organizations: